 I wish I had some glamorous story of eating risotto at a fancy Italian restaurant or on a romantic vacation to the Eternal City, but I don’t.
-Most of my reference for risotto comes from watching all of the chef’s fail miserably at it on Hell’s Kitchen.
-I haven’t watched the last few seasons, but I love Gorden Ramsey memes.
-There’s one of him that says “if you can’t cook risotto or scallops, you’re about to have a really bad day”.
+When I think of risotto, I think of watching all of the chef’s fail miserably attempting to make it on Hell’s Kitchen and the Gordon Ramsay memes saying “if you can’t cook risotto or scallops, you’re about to have a really bad day.”

 - 5 cups chicken stock

 - 1 cup onion diced

 - Bring stock to a simmer in a large saucepan.
 Keep warm over low heat, but do not boil.